 - What are major lessons learned from Genesis?

-- What are some major expressions of faith in Genesis and what does this teach us?
+- What are some major expressions of faith in Genesis and what do these teach us?

 - Read James 1:1-8 and discuss how it relates to the overall life of the major characters of Genesis.